pksenpai/Midas/README.md

 a residual convnet will be used for this and the remaining classifiers in this repository

-transforms: resized to 32 x 32 x 3 and converted to tensor
+transforms: resized to 32 x 32 x 3 and converted to tensor, doesn't really need any other kind of transformation

 validation size = 496, train size = 1984